 Sandbag kettlebells have the advantage of being both adjustable and empty-able:

-You can add up to 35 lbs to each one, then drain them completely and fold them up, making them great for travel.
+You can add up to 35 lbs of extra weight to each one, then drain them completely and fold them up, offering easy storage and making them great for travel.

 - 4.5 Stars on Amazon